epfl-ada/ada-2024-project-adaptables/index.markdown

   <img src="assets/img/clown_on_red_carpet.png" alt="Illustration3" width="500">
 </div>

-**Narrator:** "Comedies rarely walk the red carpet, but why?
+**Detective:** "Comedies rarely walk the red carpet, but why?
 Our next stop takes us to the glamorous world of Oscars and critical acclaim."

 ### Act 2, Scene 1: The Award Alibi

 <iframe src="assets/data_story_graphs/3.html" style="width: 100%; height: 500px; border: none;"></iframe>
 <iframe src="assets/data_story_graphs/4.html" style="width: 100%; height: 500px; border: none;"></iframe>

-**Analyst:** “Look at this—100% of Oscar-winning films from Slovenia are comedies.
+**Detective:** “Look at this—100% of Oscar-winning films from Slovenia are comedies.
 Impressive, until you realize… they’ve only won one Oscar.”

 To uncover which countries produce the most critically acclaimed comedies, we analyzed Oscar nominations and wins.
 By calculating the percentage of Oscar-winning comedies out of all award-winning films from each country, we uncovered some unexpected insights.
 Countries like Slovenia, Azerbaijan, Zimbabwe, and Bosnia and Herzegovina boast a 100% success rate for comedies—every Oscar-winning film from these nations is a comedy.
 However, a deeper look at the data reveals that these perfect scores come from a single Oscar win in each country, which happened to be for a comedy.